sensei-hacker/inavwiki/INAV-for-BetaFlight-users.md

 _FPV Quadcopter with GPS mast_

-* INAV does NOT have the resource remapping feature, which means that **you can't change the motors order** so easily.
-Be careful to wire the motors signal wires on the correct order.
+* INAV does NOT have a complete resource mapping feature.
+But it does support timer output mapping for motors and servo's.
-* INAV supports DShot ESC protocol, but it doesn’t behave the same way as in BetaFlight.
-DShot 150 or 300 is more than enough for a reliable flight.
-Faster protocols will reduce the reliability, so avoid using them.
+* INAV supports DShot ESC protocol, but not to the same level as BetaFlight.
+DShot 150, 300 or 600 is more than enough for a reliable flight.
+Faster protocols will reduce the reliability on larger copters, due to ESC signal interference on long wire runs.
-* INAV supports loop frequencies up to 8kHz, but flies just fine with 2kHz.
-There’s no real benefit to using higher frequencies as it will only make the CPU more busy for others tasks.
+* INAV supports loop frequencies up to 4kHz without i2C devices.
+Although, for reliable navigation performance its should be limited to 2kHz with i2C devices.
-* DShot telemetry is supported, but not Bi-directional single-wire telemetry.
+* DShot telemetry and beeper is supported, but not Bi-directional.
+Only single-wire telemetry.

 ### Most important settings you should take a look at before your first flight

-* `set nav_mc_hover_thr = 1450` # Base throttle value that the aircraft will use for altitude hold
+* `set nav_mc_hover_thr` # Is the base throttle value your copter will use for holding altitude while hovering.
+Must be set for Poshold operation.
-* `set max_angle_inclination_rll = 450` # Maximum bank angle allowed in ANGLE mode, in decidegrees (for roll)
+* `set max_angle_inclination_rll = 600` # Maximum bank angle allowed in ANGLE mode, in decidegrees (for roll)
 * `set max_angle_inclination_pit = 450` # Maximum bank angle allowed in ANGLE mode, in decidegrees (for pitch)
-* `set nav_mc_bank_angle = 25` # Max bank angle that the aircraft will do in automatic modes, in degrees (constrained by max_angle_inclination_rll and max_angle_inclination_pit)
+* `set nav_mc_bank_angle = 27` # Max bank angle that the aircraft will command in automated or position control modes, in degrees. (constrained by max_angle_inclination_rll and max_angle_inclination_pit)
 * `set throttle_idle =  5` # Set the minimal motor speed (in percent).
 The default is 15, which can be high for modern ESCs.
 * `set small_angle = 180` # Let aircraft arm in any angle
-* `set gps_ublox_use_galileo = ON` # Let GPS module use galileo satellites if it is supported (check local regulations)
+* `set gps_ublox_use_galileo = ON` # Let GNSS module use galileo satellites if it is supported (check local constellation availability)
-* `set nav_extra_arming_safety = ALLOW_BYPASS` # Let aircraft arm without GPS 3D fix (careful, navigation will not work if enabled)
+* `set nav_extra_arming_safety = ALLOW_BYPASS` # Let aircraft arm without GPS 3D fix (Caution: RTH position will not be recorded)
-* `set nav_wp_radius = 500` # Radius in centimeters to consider a waypoint reached
+* `set nav_wp_radius = 500` # Radius in centimeters to consider a waypoint reached.
-* `set nav_wp_safe_distance = 200` # If the first waypoint of a loaded mission is further than this value (in meters), INAV will not arm.
+* `set nav_wp_safe_distance = 400` # If the first waypoint of a loaded mission is further than this value (in meters).
-* `set nav_auto_speed = 1300` # Aircraft ground speed on automatic modes (in centimeters per second)
+* `set nav_auto_speed = 2000` # Maximum copter ground speed in automated modes (in centimeters per second)
-* `set nav_auto_climb_rate = 200` # Aircraft vertical speed on automatic modes (centimeters per second)
+* `set nav_auto_climb_rate = 600` # Aircraft vertical speed on automatic modes (centimeters per second)
-* `set nav_rth_allow_landing = FS_ONLY` # Allow aircraft to land by itself only if it’s in a Failsafe state.
+* `set nav_rth_allow_landing = ALWAYS` # Allow copter to land by itself after RTH or FS.
 * `set nav_rth_altitude = 5000` # Altitude that aircraft will try to reach when doing RTH (in centimeters)
 * `set nav_rth_alt_mode = AT_LEAST` # Allow aircraft to come home descending to the RTH altitude.
 It saves energy by trading altitude for speed.